 Every day, our school community comes together for collective worship.
-As a Church of England school, our collective worship is centred on Christianity and Christian values.
+As a Church of England school, our collective worship is centred on Christianity and our core Christian Values:

 We encourage children to regard collective worship as a period of calm, respectful reflection: to be quiet and thoughtful, to listen carefully to the leader and to participate in prayer and hymns.
 We create a peaceful atmosphere by using music and candles and other elements that act as a focal point for the attention of the children.